-The European Commission supports Member States through the development of the Volunteering Database and promoting exchange of experiences through the Expert Group on the Mobility of Young Volunteers across the EU.
+The European Commission supports Member States through the development of the Volunteering Database.

-The European Voluntary Service (EVS), part of Erasmus+, offers young people aged 17-30 the chance to volunteer in another Member State as well as outside the EU.
-The European Voluntary Service started in 1996.
+Erasmus+ volunteering projects offer young people aged 17-30 the chance to volunteer in another Member State as well as outside the EU.
+Such volunteering opportunities have been supported since 1996, under the European Voluntary Service.
 Read more about its history here.

 The European Youth Portal includes a Volunteering Database where young people can find information about current volunteering opportunities.

-If you are alreadly involved in EVS, our Info Kit provides useful information for volunteers setting off on EVS.
+Should you be interested in taking part in Erasmus+ Volunteering, our Info Kit provides useful information for volunteers about to embark on their activity.

 The European Solidarity Corps was launched in December 2016.
-The European Solidarity Corps allows young people to volunteer (or work) in projects for the benefit of communities and people around Europe.
-The European Solidarity Corps is open to people between the ages of 18 to 30.
-17-year-olds can register their interest in participating.
+The Corps allows young people to volunteer (or work) in projects for the benefit of communities and people around Europe.
+It is open to people between the ages of 18 to 30.
+17-year-olds can already register their interest to participate before they turn 18.

 The Commission also supports Member States wishing to enhance their civic services, through actions such as Prospective Initiatives under Erasmus+.